zhenry9/ullr/docs/index.rst

 An installer for the latest Windows release can be found here:
 :xref:`windows`.

+An in-depth guide to installation on a Raspberry Pi can be found :ref:`here
+<Installing on a Raspberry Pi>`.

 Running
 ~~~~~~~
 From a command line, type :code:`ullr`.
 Or navigate to the Windows start